-Thankfully, with present day the use of web technology, teachers, parents and caregivers of all kinds can now have great access to images of not only the greatest works of art but hundreds of thousands of works of art in museum and private collections around the world.
+Our program has adapted to today's world and no longer requires the use of physical kits.
+Using modern technology and resources, teachers, parents, and caregivers have access to high resolution images, videos, and virtual tours of not only the greatest works of art, but hundreds of thousands of works of art in museums and private collections around the world.